 For example, a palmar grasp is not a stage infants pass through on the way to a tip pinch.
 Level 3 below shows that adults use a palmar grasp dozens of times a day.
 In both photos my fingertips are not touching each other or the object.
 The tests above also ask clients to sit and lift their hand to table top height.
 The struggle to lift a weak arm increases muscle tone which can make it difficult to open the hand.
-Level 2 below shows that object manipulation can begin with the affected hand holding an object after a hand-to-hand transfer that is done close to the body.
+Level 2 below shows that object manipulation can begin with the affected hand holding an object still after a hand-to-hand transfer that is done close to the body.

 3. Affected hand (AH) reaches for object to hold it still so sound hand (SH) can manipulate it

-Milk: AH reaches for/holds handle of container resting on counter so PH can remove cap
+Milk: AH reaches for and holds handle of container resting on counter so SH can remove cap

-Olive oil/soy sauce: AH reaches for/holds bottle resting on counter so PH can remove lid
+Olive oil/soy sauce: AH reaches for and holds bottle resting on counter so SH can remove lid

-Vacuum: AH reaches for/holds cord to side of body with cupped hand to prevent tripping as
+Vacuum: AH reaches for and holds cord at side of body with cupped hand to prevent tripping as SH maneuvers vacuum

 2. AH receives object from SH and holds it close to the body as SH manipulates object

-Shower sitting on chair: SH places nozzle of shower hose in AH hand which holds it near crotch so SH can soap/rinse nooks/crannies
+Shower: sitting on chair SH places nozzle of hose in AH hand which holds it near crotch so SH can soap/rinse nooks/crannies

-Shower with nylon poof and shower gel: SH places poof in AH so it can soap up sound arm
+Shower with nylon poof/shower gel: SH places poof in AH so it can soap up sound arm

 Door: SH places cane in AH which holds cane next to body so SH can close bathroom door